Cameron pitches new EU deal at summit overshadowed by Greece

 He is seeking to limit welfare benefits for migrants from other EU states, as well as guarantees that Britain, home to Europe's main financial centre, can opt out of rules made by the members of the euro, which Britain says it will never join.

-Cameron is due to set out his intentions at dinner with other EU leaders in Brussels, though one official said the pitch might be relegated to dessert as the prospect of Greece defaulting on debts next week eclipses all other risks.
+Cameron had been due to set out his intentions at a dinner of asparagus and sea bass with other EU leaders in Brussels.

-"Today marks a significant milestone really in the process of saying that it is right to have this renegotiation and this referendum," Cameron said on arrival in Brussels.

-"The British people have the final say about whether we stay in a reformed European Union or leave."
+But after talks on Greece followed by hours of heated discussion of the migration crisis, summit chair Donald Tusk asked Cameron to take the floor for just a few minutes around midnight to announce his renegotiation in what sources said was an attempt to calm the atmosphere.

+"Above all I am delighted that the process of British reform and renegotiation and the referendum that we are going to hold - that process is now properly under way," Cameron told reporters after 3 a.m.
+(0100 GMT).
+He took no questions from reporters.

+"People always say to me: 'These things aren't possible.
+You will never get them done.'
+Well, once again we have proved we will get them done: We have started that process."

-The summit marks the formal start of Britain's latest renegotiation of its ties with Europe, the world's largest economic bloc, though Cameron is expected only to give a brief outline of his vision.
+The summit marks the formal start of Britain's latest renegotiation of its ties with Europe, the world's largest economic bloc.

 On the eve of the meeting, Queen Elizabeth urged Europe to guard against division in the continent, at a state banquet in Berlin where Germany's president declared: "the European Union needs Great Britain".